chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

    :local:

-Is it possible to use the ChargeSOM as an EV simulator?
+Is it possible to use the Charge SOM as an EV simulator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-No, the Control Pilot interface on ChargeSOM is not able to operate as an EV.
+No, the Control Pilot interface on Charge SOM is not able to operate as an EV.
 Please look at our `website <https://www.chargebyte.com/>`_ for more suitable products.